Godot04/NetPractice/README.md

 What this level trains:

 - default route behavior on hosts and routers
-- distinction between local route knowledge and internet-facing paths
+- difference between local route knowledge and internet-facing paths
-- designing minimal routing entries for complete reachability
+- How to set up the smallest possible routing table that still allows full communication across the whole network.

 ### Level 7